ninjanazal/BootCampfire/README.md

 ## Quick Start

 Just run the Docker Compose file and let the magic happen.
 No complicated setup, no fuss.
 It's so easy, even your cat could do it (if your cat could code).

-## Why BootyliciousAccounts?

-Because managing user accounts should never be boring.
-And with a name like this, how could it be?

-## License

-MIT License - because sharing is caring!

-## Shoutouts

-- Spring Boot for being the springiest framework ever.
-- MongoDB and Redis for making data management a breeze.
-- You, for being awesome and checking out BootyliciousAccounts.

 ---